TheOnlyArtz/Artz-Self-Bot/README.md

 ### How Do I Use It?
 Well, when it comes to **Self Bot** that means you need to supply Your own account's token in, so How are we going to do that?
-Simply open Discord and press `ctrl + shift + I` then go to 'Application' and At the buttom you will see Token category and please **Dont sure this token with someone** Sharing you token will be pure pain since you cannot regenerate it...
+Simply open Discord and press `f12` in the browser on discordapp.com then go to 'Application' and At the buttom you will see Token category and please **Dont sure this token with someone** Sharing you token will be pure pain since you cannot regenerate it...
 Now after you got the secret token Go ahead and open `private.json.example`